Vehicle rollover: Warning signs

-Some countries have a unique sign warning of curves and other areas with an increased danger of rollover for trucks and other vehicles with high centers of gravity.
+Some countries have a unique traffic warning sign for curves and other areas with an increased danger of rollover for trucks and other vehicles with high centers of gravity.
 These signs may include an advisory safe speed to avoid rolling over.
 This speed is typically set by measuring a maximum g-force permitted around the corner to remain well under the maximum static roll threshold.

 In the UK, the "adverse camber" plate comes with a warning sign such as "roundabout ahead", "bend ahead", "junction on (...) a bend ahead", or "series of bends ahead".

 Europe

 Inside the European union, most rollovers occur off the carriageway.
 When the occupant is not ejected from the vehicle and the car does not strike any rigid objects, rollovers are the least injurious of the different impact types, because deceleration is longer and slower.

 Nonetheless, rollover risk depends upon the centre of gravity, suspension characteristics and loads carried.

 The severity of injury depends on the presence of crash-protective roadsides and the speed of impact.

-In most of western Europe over 3,5 tonnes HGV have a speed limited from 80 km/h or 90 km/h, except in Great-Britain and Northern Ireland and Italy, Romania and Bulgaria which have HGV speed limit up to 110 km/h.
+In most of western Europe over 3,5 tonnes HGV have a speed limited from 80 km/h or 90 km/h, except in the United Kingdom which uses a non-metric speed limit and Italy, Romania and Bulgaria which have HGV speed limit up to 110 km/h.
 In France, HGV can reach 90 km/h on the motorway network and some other roads but are limited to the 80 km/h general speed limit of the local/secondary road network.

 It is considered that Electronic Stability Programmes can contribute to reduce some accidents including rollovers.